 ABOUT

 I have a Master of Public Health degree with an emphasis in Aging from the University of California – Berkeley and a Master of Social Work degree from Hawaiʻi Pacific University, where I wrote my thesis on home funerals and their effects on grief.
-I worked and volunteered in harm reduction for 14 years, including managing a syringe exchange and an overdose prevention program where I conducted training and education with other social service organizations to teach about overdose prevention and response and to reduce stigma around drug use.

 Profile Picture 3-14-22